ankane/cacheflow/README.md

 gem "cacheflow", group: :development
 ```

-When your log level is set to `DEBUG` (Rails default in development), all commands to Memcached and Redis are logged.
+When your log level is set to `DEBUG` (Rails default in development), all commands to Memcached, Redis, and Valkey are logged.

 ## Features